Conservtech Group Logo

 There are several things that all facilities need to do to comply with storm water regulations once they have completed their SWPPP:

-You must do quarterly dry weather inspections of the property.
-You should walk around the property and take notes of any conditions that might contaminate storm water discharges.
+• You must do monthly dry weather inspections of the property.
+You should walk around the property and note any conditions that might contaminate storm water discharges.
 Take notes of your findings and correct any deficiencies.

-You must take two storm water samples at each of the points that storm water leaves your property, such as from storm drains or from driveways.
-These samples must be taken during two different qualifying storm events, including the first event of the season where possible.
-At a minimum you will be required to sample for suspended solids, oil & grease, pH, and conductance.
-Some facilities may need to sample for other parameters—this will be described in your SWPPP.
+• You must take four storm water samples at each of the points that storm water leaves your property, such as from storm drains or from driveways.
+These samples must be taken during four different qualifying storm events.
+At a minimum you will be required to sample for suspended solids, oil & grease, and pH.
+Some facilities may need to sample for other parameters - this will be described in your SWPPP.

 Call us today to assist you with this important aspect of your environmental compliance program.